rackerlabs/docs-cloud-monitoring/api-docs/overview/additional-resources.rst

 We welcome feedback, comments, and bug reports.
 Visit the Rackspace customer portal at https://feedback.rackspace.com/.

-The `Rackspace Cloud website`_ offers information about Rackspace Cloud products, links to official Rackspace support channels, including knowledge base articles, forums, phone, chat, and email.
+The :rax-cloud:`Rackspace Cloud website < >` offers information about Rackspace Cloud products, links to official Rackspace support channels, including knowledge base articles, forums, phone, chat, and email.
 You can also follow Rackspace `on Twitter`_ to get product updates and announcements.